rehabilitation Lublin

 • painful periods,

-• Varicose veins of the rectum and lower extremities,
+• varicose veins of the anus and lower limbs,

-I would also add that a referral is required for treatments.
-Paid patients can go directly to a physiotherapist for a treatment plan.
-Patients who opt for free treatment under the National Health Fund only need a referral for rehabilitation from a general practitioner or specialist, such as an orthopedist or neurologist.
+I'll also add that a referral is required for treatments.
+Patients using paid services can visit a physiotherapist directly to arrange a treatment plan.
+Patients who choose free treatment under the National Health Fund (NFZ) will only need a referral for rehabilitation from their primary care physician or a specialist, such as an orthopedist or neurologist.

 Thank you for the interview.